rolandtoth/FrontEndEditLightbox/README.md

 1. Remove (or comment out) all instances of module reference in your template files.
 2. Uninstall the module.

 Note: on the module settings page there is an "Enable module" toggle.
-Use this to disable edit links in your templates globally.
+Use this to disable edit links in your templates globally, without needing to uninstall completely.

 ## Parameters